Truffle Pork Loin Roast

 - 1/2 teaspoon black pepper

 - Brine pork roast for 2-3 hours.
-Wash well in tepid water and pat dry with paper towels.
+Wash roast off in tepid water and pat dry with paper towels.
 There is no need to add salt to the recipe since the brine solution provides it.

-- Place roast onto grill and cook indirectly for 2 1/2 to 3 hours, or until internal temperature reaches between 160 degrees in the thickest part of roast.
+- Place roast onto grill and cook indirectly for 2 1/2 to 3 hours, or until internal temperature reaches between 150-155 degrees F., in the thickest part of roast.

-- Remove from roast from heat, loosely tent with aluminum foil and let rest for 10 minutes.
-Carve roast by cutting between the bones and serve with mashed or twice baked potatoes and other favorite sides.
+- Remove roast from heat, loosely tent with aluminum foil and let it rest for 10 minutes.
+Carve roast by cutting between the bones and serve with Duchess potatoes, or twice baked potatoes, and a green veg of choice.